 Our SG&A expenses consist primarily of employee costs, which include salaries, payroll taxes and benefit related costs, legal and accounting services, stock compensation and insurance costs.
-Our SG&A expenses decreased by \$1.7 million in the year ended December 31, 2015 as compared to the year ended December 31, 2014 primarily due to decreased expenses of \$2.0 million related to our variable incentive compensation plan as the result of our decreased profitability in 2015 as compared to 2014.
-In addition we incurred approximately \$225,000 of severance costs for reductions in the salary workforce and a non-cash write off of \$255,000 for the exit of a non-compete contract.
-The Company implemented cost savings programs in the second half of the year including headcount reductions, unpaid leave, negotiating savings on existing contracts with suppliers and service providers and reducing spending on SG&A.
+Our SG&A expenses decreased by \$1.9 million in the year ended December 31, 2016 as compared to the year ended December 31, 2015.
+This decrease in SG&A was driven by spending reductions across most categories of SG&A due to lower employee costs, contract negotiations with suppliers and reduced spending levels.
+In addition, in 2015 we incurred \$0.5 million for the exit of a non-compete contract and employee severances.
+These savings in SG&A were partially offset by \$0.5 million additional variable compensation in 2016, compared to 2015.